Frankjunyulin/Sokoban-Game/README.md

 # Sokoban-Game
-It is a sokoban game in java. \newline
+It is a sokoban game in java.
-Project contains the java files. \newline

-compile is the script which is for java files compile. \newline run is the script for java files run.
+Project contains the java files. resrc is the folders which contains resources used by the game design. compile is the script which is for java files compile. \newline run is the script for java files run.